Microphysiological Systems (MPS)

 - Ensure that the 3Rs opportunities these model platforms offer are recognized.

-NICEATM is coordinating the working group in partnership with the UK National Centre for the 3Rs (NC3Rs), the National Institute of Allergy and Infectious Diseases Division of Microbiology and Infectious Diseases, the U.S. Army DEVCOM Chemical Biological Center, and the National Center for Advancing Translational Sciences (NCATS).
+NICEATM and NC3Rs are coordinating the working group in partnership with the National Institute of Allergy and Infectious Diseases Division of Microbiology and Infectious Diseases, the U.S. Army DEVCOM Chemical Biological Center, and the National Center for Advancing Translational Sciences (NCATS).
 Members include researchers, MPS model developers, therapeutic/vaccine manufacturers, and international regulators.
 Additional details about the MPSCoRe working group are available on the NC3Rs website.